Sterling gains 1% vs euro on Brexit, vaccine hopes | Business

 Sterling gains 1% vs euro on Brexit, vaccine hopes

-Hopes that a coronavirus vaccine would put the British economy back on track pushed the pound 1% higher versus the euro on Tuesday, as the threat posed by COVID-19 appeared to recede.
+Hopes that a coronavirus vaccine would put the British economy back on track pushed the pound 1% higher versus the euro on Tuesday.

-Sterling also extended gains versus the U.S. dollar, trading last up 0.7% on the day at $1.3257, having touched a two-month high of $1.3269 earlier.
-Traders had ignored the fact that British employers made a record number of staff redundant in the third quarter as appetite for buying riskier assets grew after Pfizer and BioNTech announced a promising coronavirus vaccine on Monday, coupled with Brexit optimism.
+Sterling also extended gains versus the U.S. dollar, trading last up 0.6% on the day at $1.3242, having touched a two-month high of $1.3278.
+Traders shrugged off a report that British employers made a record number of staff redundant in the third quarter.
+Brexit optimism added to growing appetite for riskier assets after Pfizer and BioNTech on Monday announced a promising coronavirus vaccine.

 "A vaccine could make the biggest difference to the economic outlook for those countries that have struggled the most, especially with large services sectors like the UK," said Stephen Innes, chief global market Strategist at Axi.
 An obstacle that might have the EU from signing off on a deal and possibly put off the U.S. president-elect, Joe Biden - the Internal Market Bill - was taken off the table after Johnson suffered a heavy defeat in parliament's upper chamber on Monday.